Administrator95/xinu-x86-gui/README.md

 ## Instructions to run xinu-x86-gui on QEMU

-(in Debian, Ubuntu, Linux Minut or alike)
+(in Debian, Ubuntu, Linux Mint or alike)

-Install the below required packages first:
+Install the below-required packages first:

 ```
 bison